 Meanwhile I leave you with a fine summer cocktail courtesy of Nonino.
 Put 3 parts Nonino Amaro Quintessentia with 1.5 parts pear eau-de-vie, two parts each fresh lemon and orange juice, 3 parts grapefruit juice and one part super fine sugar in a cocktail shaker filled with ice.
 Shake well and strain into a tumbler filled with ice cubes.
 Squeeze grapefruit zest over the cocktail and enjoy.

 To find these and other picks at stores near you, click on: Margaret’s Whisky and Spirits

-Editors Note: You can find our Critic’s complete reviews by clicking on any of the names, bottle images or links highlighted.
-Paid subscribers to WineAlign see all critics reviews immediately.
+Editors Note: You can find Margaret’s complete reviews by clicking on any of the names, bottle images or links highlighted.
+Paid subscribers to WineAlign see all reviews immediately.
 Non-paid users wait 30 days to see new reviews.
 Membership has its privileges; like first access to great spirits!